forter/storm-data-contracts/README.md

 The bolt emits a pair tuple (such as [id, data]).
 The second item of the pair is a MyBoltOutput`

-This behavior can be modified by overriding the BaseContractsBoltExecutor#transformInput() method.
+This behavior can be modified by overriding the BaseContractsBoltExecutor#transformOutput() method:

-Transform the output either using the OOP way - deriving from BaseContractsBoltExecutor:
 ```
 public class ToMapContractsBoltExecutor<TInput, TOutput, TContractsBolt extends IContractsBolt<TInput, TOutput>> extends BaseContractsBoltExecutor<TInput, TOutput, TContractsBolt> {